Robinlovelace/cyclemon/README.md

 # 1 Introduction

-There has much research on mode shift since the origins of applied transport planning and modelling in the 1950s (Boyce and Williams 2015;
+There has been much research on mode shift since the origins of applied transport planning and modelling in the 1950s (Boyce and Williams 2015;
 Aguil’era and Gr’ebert 2014).
 Within this broad field of research, uptake of ‘active modes’ (walking and cycling) has become a recent focus